dmk6562/Olive-Thyme/README.md

-# :herb: Olive & Thyme
+# :seedling: Olive & Thyme

 Users will be able to manually enter and save their favorite recipes in our "recipe box"-styled app, Olive & Thyme!
 Our application targets an audience that is interested in virtually saving their recipes and having access to them whenever they need.